rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 and a reference for future publishing, they also form a key part of the evidence in enforcing intellectual property rights.

+### Endpoint

+The location of a resource of a Web [API](#application-programming-interface).
+Typically expressed as a URL, accepts search parameters and/or a body, and returns a response with a status code and a body.

 ### Eslint

 A static analysis tool for identifying potentially problematic patterns in